Photo by: Richard Buchbinder

 — L. McCorkle

 You have an extra evening today at your Arusha accommodations to get over jet lag before beginning your wildlife safari.
-Relax at the hotel this morning, after lunch your driver guides will take you to a lovely farming village on the outskirts of Arusha.
-There will be time to visit the primary school, learn about their conservation projects on the farm, and have unique photography opportunities (if anyone need the entire day at rest, you can rejoin the group for dinner at the hotel). (all meals)
+Relax at the hotel this morning, after lunch your driver guides will take you to the lovely Arusha National Park on the outskirts of Arusha (if anyone need the entire day at rest, you can rejoin the group for dinner at the hotel). (all meals)

 Today drive to Tarangire National Park, with game drives along the way.
 The next day we will have a full day of game driving and bird sighting in Tarangire National Park.
 The park remains excellent for elephants, giraffe, and birds.
 Three thousand migratory elephants join the existing resident herds, attracted initially by the tall grasses growing after the short rain season.
 The park is one of the most scenic in Tanzania with huge baobab trees.
 OVERNIGHT TARANGIRE (all meals)